Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 can be used to measure performance during training, comparing different models and asses pitfalls such as overfitting.

-The `pytorch lightning metric package` offers a general package for PyTorch Metrics.
+The `pytorch_lightning.metrics package` offers a general package for PyTorch Metrics.
 This means that they can be used with regular non-lightning PyTorch code.

 In this package, we provide three major pieces of functionality.